A Day in the Life of an Orthodox Jew

 When people look at Orthodox Jewish life from the outside, they often see the restrictions: no TV, modest clothing, separate seating, limited secular education.
 What they do not see is the richness underneath.
 The Shabbat table overflowing with food and song.
 The depth of Torah learning that gives life meaning.
 The community that shows up for you in your darkest hour.
 The children who grow up knowing exactly who they are and where they belong.

 This life is not for everyone, and I understand that.
 But for those of us who live it, there is a wholeness to it that is hard to find anywhere else.
+If you want to see where it all comes together, spend a little time learning about Shabbat — the day that anchors the whole week — or about how the most insular Hasidic communities live.

 I'm an Orthodox Jewish woman from Brooklyn.
 I can't speak for every Orthodox Jew — when I write outside my experience, I say so.